House of Wax (2005 film)

-House of Wax is a 2005 slasher film directed by Jaume Collet-Serra, in his feature directorial debut, and written by Chad Hayes and Carey W. Hayes.
-The film stars Elisha Cuthbert, Chad Michael Murray, Brian Van Holt in a dual role, Paris Hilton, Jared Padalecki, Jon Abrahams, and Robert Ri'chard.
-It is a loose remake of the 1953 film of the same name, itself a remake of the 1933 film Mystery of the Wax Museum, based on the story "The Wax Works" by Charles S. Belden.
-The film soundtrack features music by Deftones, My Chemical Romance, and Interpol.
+House of Wax is a 2005 slasher film directed by Jaume Collet-Serra, in his feature directorial debut, and starring Elisha Cuthbert, Chad Michael Murray, Brian Van Holt in a dual role, Paris Hilton, Jared Padalecki, Jon Abrahams, and Robert Ri'chard.
+It is a remake of the 1953 film of the same name, itself a remake of the 1933 film Mystery of the Wax Museum, based on the story "The Wax Works" by Charles S. Belden.
+The screenplay, written by Chad Hayes and Carey W. Hayes, follows a group of teenagers who become stranded in a seemingly abandoned town containing an elaborate wax museum.
+The soundtrack features music by bands including Deftones, My Chemical Romance, Joy Division, and Interpol.

 House of Wax premiered at the Tribeca Film Festival and was released in United States theaters on May 6, 2005, by Warner Bros.
 Pictures.
-The film grossed over $70 million worldwide and received mixed or average reviews from critics, who criticized its lack of originality, screenplay, and characters, but praised the performances and atmosphere.
+It grossed $70.1 million worldwide and received generally negative reviews from critics, who criticized its lack of originality, screenplay, and characters, but praised the performances and atmosphere.
+It has gained a cult following in the years since its release.

 Plot

-On their way to a football game, Carly, her boyfriend Wade, her brother Nick, and their friends, Paige, Dalton and Blake, set up camp for the night in a wooded area.
+On the way to a football game, Carly Jones, her delinquent twin brother Nick, her boyfriend Wade Felton and their friends – Dalton Chapman, Paige Edwards and Blake Johnson – set up camp for the night in the woods.
 A stranger in a pickup truck arrives, then leaves after Nick smashes one of his headlights.
-The next morning, Wade discovers his car's fan belt is broken; a local man named Lester offers to drive Wade and Carly to the nearby town of Ambrose while the rest of the group head to the game.
+The next day, Wade discovers his car's fan belt has been severed; a local named Lester offers to drive Wade and Carly to the nearby town of Ambrose while the rest of the group head to the game.

-In Ambrose, Carly and Wade meet a man named Bo who offers to sell them a fan belt and drive them back to their car after he is finished attending a funeral.
-They visit "Trudy's House of Wax" while they wait, a wax museum which is the central feature of the ghost town.
-They eventually follow Bo back to his house to get the fan belt; Carly waits in his truck while Wade goes inside to use the bathroom.
-Wade is attacked and knocked unconscious by Bo's twin brother Vincent, who wears a wax mask to cover the facial disfigurement he has from where they were once conjoined.
-When Carly notice's Bo's truck has a broken headlight, she flees from the scene, chased by Bo who catches her and takes her down to the gas station cellar.
-Meanwhile, Vincent covers Wade's body in molten wax.
+In Ambrose, which is virtually a ghost town, Bo Sinclair offers to sell Carly and Wade a fan belt and drive them back to their car after he finishes attending a funeral.
+While waiting, they visit the central feature of the town: "Trudy's House of Wax", a wax museum which is itself, like everything inside, made of wax.
+They follow Bo to his house to get the fan belt; Carly waits in his truck while Wade goes inside to use the bathroom.
+Wade has his Achilles tendon cut with a pair of garden shears and is knocked unconscious by Bo's twin brother, Vincent, who wears a wax mask to cover his facial disfigurement from where they were once conjoined.
+When Carly notices Bo's truck has a broken headlight and realizes it was he who visited the campsite, she flees, chased by Bo who catches her and takes her to the gas station cellar.
+Vincent covers Wade's body in molten wax.